 Juju Vudu – Digital Sangoma [produced by Digital Sangoma]

 Our train of feel-good, infectious music continues with the afrofusion wonderland that is Digital Sangoma’s Juju Vudu.
 Digital Sangoma has really created a sonic universe that finds him melding traditionally african sonics with more contemporary/electronic influences.
-Juju Vudu finds him mixing more traditional afro pop with new-wave synths resulting in a concoction that has no right to sound as good as it does.
+Juju Vudu finds him mixing traditional afro pop with new-wave synths.
+The result is a concoction that has no right to sound as good as it does.
 Conceptually, the song finds Digital Sangoma feeling like he’s been bewitched with juju as a means of explaining the new feelings he has for this girl.
 Feelings that have him wrapped around her finger.
-Juju Vudu is a track that simmers with an energy that is honestly transfixing; Digital Sangoma’s crooning often remains at a coo and is incredibly expressive within this range, showcasing smoulder, elation and a restrained sense of wonder.
+Juju Vudu is a track that simmers with an energy that is honestly transfixing; Digital Sangoma’s crooning often remains at a coo.
+He is incredibly expressive within this range; showcasing smoulder, elation and a restrained sense of wonder.
 The production has an infectiousness about it that brims the most within the bridges, chorus and post-chorus breakdown.
 Digital Sangoma creates a listening experience that is familiar yet fresh, that is reminiscent and modern but is truly all his own.
 I can’t get enough of it.
 It must be the juju…

 Listen to Digital Sangoma’s All That Yazz Feature here.